ethtop90/solidity_base/docs/introduction-to-smart-contracts.rst

 ======

-Contracts can create other contracts using a special opcode (i.e., they do not simply call the zero address as a transaction would).
+Contracts can create other contracts using a special opcode (i.e., they do not call the zero address as a transaction would).
 The only difference between these **create calls** and normal message calls is that the payload data is executed and the result stored as code and the caller / creator receives the address of the new contract on the stack.